britnidesigns/rkdevelopment/wp-content/plugins/profile-builder/readme.txt

 For more details visit our [website](http://www.cozmoslabs.com/wordpress-profile-builder/)

 = Profile Builder in your Language =
 We're focusing on translating Profile Builder in as many languages as we can.
-So far, the translations for 10 languages are almost complete, but we still need help on a lot of other languages, so please join us at [translate.cozmoslabs.com.](http://translate.cozmoslabs.com/projects/profile-builder)
+So far, the translations for 10 languages are almost complete, but we still need help on a lot of other languages, so please join us at [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/profile-builder)
-You will be able to download all the [available language packs](http://translate.cozmoslabs.com/projects/profile-builder) as well as help us translate Profile Builder in your language.
+You will be able to download all the [available language packs](https://translate.wordpress.org/projects/wp-plugins/profile-builder) as well as help us translate Profile Builder in your language.
+For more information please visit [cozmoslabs.com](https://www.cozmoslabs.com/docs/profile-builder-2/translate-profile-builder/)

 NOTE:
 This plugin adds/removes user fields in the front-end.
 Both default and extra profile fields will be visible in the back-end as well.